zerojarvis/MMM-DailyAlarm/README.md

         beforeText: "Go Home",
         afterText: "I'm going home",
-        humanize:true, //If set as true, remain/past time is written as human-readable.
+        humanize:true, //If set as true, remain/past time is written as human-readable. humanize_precise:true, //If set as true, remain/past time is written as human-readable (with more precision).
         alarmNotification: { //You can send notification also.
           notification: "SHOW_ALERT",
           payload: {